micmejia/bible-dump/NKJV/Luke/Luke 21.md

 And He looked up and saw the rich putting their gifts into the treasury,

 ###### 2
-and He saw also a certain poor widow putting in two mites.[^a]
+and He saw also a certain poor widow putting in two mites.

 ###### 3
 So He said, "Truly I say to you that this poor widow has put in more than all;

 ###### 4
-for all these out of their abundance have put in offerings [^b]for God, but she out of her poverty put in all the livelihood that she had." ## Jesus Predicts the Destruction of the Temple
+for all these out of their abundance have put in offerings for God, but she out of her poverty put in all the livelihood that she had." ## Jesus Predicts the Destruction of the Temple

 ###### 5
-Then, as some spoke of the temple, how it was [^c]adorned with beautiful stones and donations, He said,
+Then, as some spoke of the temple, how it was adorned with beautiful stones and donations, He said,

 ###### 6
 "These things which you see--the days will come in which not _one_ stone shall be left upon another that shall not be thrown down." ## The Signs of the Times and the End of the Age